DIY Barbie Dream Doll House

 DIY Barbie Dream Doll House Details

-Construction time: About 4 hours including painting.
+- Construction time: About 4 hours including painting.
 The embellishment time will vary, depending on what you will add

 I searched for the perfect used cardboard box but since it is already folded, it was hard to manipulate.
 My husband suggested that we buy an unused balikbayan box.
 And we got one at National Bookstore for a little less than P100.
 Thus was the foundation of our DIY Barbie Dream House.